afx1337/afxFastNetworkMapping/README.md

 * CPU-only (no GPU support)
 * No parallelization
-* Disk I/O is often the bottleneck (GSP1000 ≈ 200 GB)
+* Disk I/O is often the bottleneck when using uncompressed connectomes (GSP1000 ≈ 200 GB)

 ---